pryley/site-reviews/readme.txt

 = 4.2.5 (2019-11-13) =

 - Fixed documentation for glsr_create_review()
+- Fixed pagination when WordPress is installed in a subdirectory

 = 4.2.4 (2019-11-10) =

 - Added "glsr-is-valid" class to form fields on successful validation